-North Carolina General Statute § 62-133.9, along with Commission Rules R8-68 and R8-69, establish a procedure whereby an electric public utility files an application for the Commission's approval of an annual rider for recovery of reasonable and prudent costs of approved DSM and EE programs.
+North Carolina General Statute § 62-133.9, along with Commission Rules R8-68 and R8-69, establish a procedure whereby an electric public utility files an application in a unique docket for the Commission's approval of an annual rider for recovery of reasonable and prudent costs of approved DSM and EE programs.
 The procedure outlined in N.C.
-Gen. Stat. § 62-133.9 and Commission Rules R8-68 and R8-69 also allows an electric public utility to recover appropriate utility incentives, potentially including "[a]ppropriate rewards based on capitalization of a percentage of avoided costs achieved by demand-side management and energy efficiency measures."
-Consistent with this provision, as well as Commission-approved Mechanisms, DEC filed an application for approval of such annual rider, designated by DEC as Rider 15.
-The cost recovery and utility incentives DEC seeks through Rider 15 are based on DEC recovering DSM/EE program costs, NLR, a PPI incentive related to the DSM and EE programs, as approved in the 2013 Sub 1032 Order, and a PRI incentive as approved in the 2020 Sub 1032 Order, for those programs approved following the 2013 Sub 1032 Order.
+Gen. Stat. § 62-133.9 and Commission Rules R8-68 and R8-69 also allow an electric public utility to recover appropriate utility incentives, potentially including "[a]ppropriate rewards based on capitalization of a percentage of avoided costs achieved by demand-side management and energy efficiency measures."
+Consistent with this provision, as well as Commissionapproved Mechanisms, the Company filed an application for approval of such annual rider, designated by DEC as Rider 15.
+The cost recovery and utility incentives the Company seeks through Rider 15 are based on the Company recovering DSM/EE program costs, NLR, a PPI incentive related to the DSM and EE programs, as approved in the 2013 Sub 1032 Order, and a PRI incentive as approved in the 2020 Sub 1032 Order, for those programs approved following the 2013 Sub 1032 Order.
 Recovery of these costs and utility incentives is also consistent with N.C.
 Gen. Stat. § 62-133.9, Rule R8-68, and Rule R8-69.
-Therefore, the Commission concludes that it has the authority to consider and approve the cost recovery and incentives DEC is seeking in this docket.
+Therefore, the Commission concludes that it has the authority to consider and approve the cost recovery and incentives the Company is seeking in this docket.